|The opposite side of the above carving is shown overlooking the Huon River.|

 Although it’s summer in Tasmania, it’s not sunny every day, nor is it warm.
 It seems the sunny days alternate with cloudy days with an occasional few sunny days in a row.

 |We were fascinated by the tree carvings along the Huon River.
 This particular statue is in memoriam to all who fought in the Boar Wars from 1899 to 1902.
 (Zoom in to read plaque).|

-The locals find the sunny warm days to be “hot” but from whence we’ve come over these past years, its definitely not “hot” to us.
-There’s no need for air con in Tasmania.
+The locals find the sunny warm days to be “hot,” but from whence we’ve come over these past years, it’s definitely not “hot” to us.
+So there’s no need for air-con in Tasmania.

 |Pretty scenery along the river banks.|

 There is an aircon/heating unit in the lounge (living room), but we’ll never use it during our remaining 31 days in Tasmania.
 It’s comfortable with the screened windows open during the day.
 By dark, we close them as it cools down considerably.

 We’ve yet to use the pristine swimming pool.
 It hasn’t been warm enough to inspire us to swim.
 Nor have we embarked on any walks in this immediate neighborhood, although we continue to drive throughout the area to explore.

 The property is tucked away from the main Highway A6, which winds through the Huon Valley.
 We don’t hear traffic noise since there isn’t much traffic, but the narrow, winding two-lane road is hazardous for walking.
 We’ve noticed cars and trucks zipping along at quite a pace, often locals familiars with the bends and turns.

 |Sign on the carving, “Timber-getting became a major industry”…|

 I must admit, after the busy period in Penguin, we’re enjoying some quiet time.
 Neither of us is feeling overly motivated to go out sightseeing, although we make a point of getting out every few days to explore and take photos.